Panchess/coloring_tree/README.md

 algorithm for monotone coloring of edges of an oriented tree

-To run a comparison of two algorithms, use the compare.py script
+To run the algorithm comparison, use the compare.py script